yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

 1. Create and start the API application container with the following command.
 The command does the following:

-    -- Names the container "api" for later reference with Docker commands
+    -- Names the container "api" for later reference with Docker commands.

-    -- Instructs the Docker engine to use the "fabmedical" network
+    -- Instructs the Docker engine to use the "fabmedical" network.

-    -- Instructs the Docker engine to use port 3001 and map that to the internal container port 3001
+    -- Instructs the Docker engine to use port 3001 and map that to the internal container port 3001.

-    -- Creates a container from the specified image, by its tag, such as content-api
+    -- Creates a container from the specified image, by its tag, such as content-api.

     ```bash
     docker run --name api --net fabmedical -p 3001:3001 content-api